PanzerKunst/hoffice/windowsDevEnvSetup.markdown

 # Wordpress settings

 1. Inside the Wordpress admin UI, click on `Settings > General` and update the following fields:
-    * "Tagline" to `Join our community of creators"
+    * "Tagline" to `Gå med i vår gemenskap av skaparna`
     * "Time Format" to "HH:mm"

 2. In `Settings > Writing`, uncheck `Convert emoticons`, then save.

 # Permalinks

-1. To avoid a global 403 Forbidden on the website when enabling permalinks, update the `Options` directive of `<Files ~ (\.php)>`, adding `FollowSymLinks`.
-2. Update section `DocumentRoot` with `AllowOverride FileInfo`.
-2. In `conf/httpd.conf`, uncomment `LoadModule rewrite_module modules/mod_rewrite.so`
-3. In the Wordpress admin interface, navigate to `Settings > Permalinks` and enable permalinks.
+1. In the Wordpress admin interface, navigate to `Settings > Permalinks` and enable permalinks (Custom Structure: `/blog/%postname%/`).
-4. Test that permalinks work by clicking on a post title.
+2. Test that permalinks work by clicking on a post title.

-# Multisite

-1. Follow the instructions at [codex.wordpress.org/Create-A-Network](http://codex.wordpress.org/Create_A_Network)
-2. Add a new site with same title and `/en` URL.
-3. Check that accessing both `http://localhost/en` and `http://localhost/en/wp-admin` work
-4. Apply the same settings for this new site as in the `Wordpress settings` section above.
-5. Enable permalinks on the new site, and verify that they work

 # Plugins

-1. Hover `My Sites`, and click on `Network Admin > Plugins`, then `Add new`.

-2. Search and install the following plugins:
+1. Search and install the following plugins:
     * Advanced Custom Fields
     * Disqus Comment System
     * JP Markdown
+    * Polylang

-3. Network-activate them 3, and take the opportunity to delete `Akismet` and `Hello Dolly`.
+2. Activate all 4, and take the opportunity to delete `Akismet` and `Hello Dolly`.

 # Hoffice theme

 1. Create a zip file containing the source code of the Hoffice theme.
 At the root of that zip file should be the `hoffice` folder (and inside it all the files).
 2. `Add New > Upload Theme` and upload the zip file.
-3. Network-enable the theme.
-4. Activate it in both sites.
+3. Activate it.

+# Polylang

+1. Go to `Settings > Languages` and add Swedish with order 1.
+2. Add English with order 2.
+3. Click on the "Strings translation" tab and update the English tagline to `Join our community of creators`
+4. Save changes.
+5. Click on the "Settings" tab, and check `There are posts, pages, categories or tags without language set.
+Do you want to set them all to default language ?`
+6. Save changes.

+# Primary menus

+1. Open `Appearance > Menus`, remove `Home` from the menu, rename it to "Menu SV" and click on the `Create Menu` button.
+2. Once created, click on the `Manage Locations` tab and select it as the primary menu for Swedish.
+3. Do similarly for the English menu, adding pages written in English.

+# Sidebar

+1. Open `Appearance > Widgets`.
+2. Add `Language Switcher`, remove everything else, and save.

 # Custom fields

-For each site, do the following:

 1. On the admin of the main site, add a new field group named "All", with location rules `Post Type is equal to post and Post Format is equal to Standard, or Post Type is equal to page`.

 2. Add the header image field, with the following properties:
     * Field Label: `Header image`
     * Field Name: `header_image`
     * Field Type: `Image`